DCsunset/pandoc-include/README.md

 then the path is relative to the included file itself.)
 If no extension was given, ".md" is assumed.

-For example,
+## Examples

+### File include

-it can be used to separate chapters into different files, or include some latex files:
+File include can be used to separate chapters into different files, or include some latex files:

 ```markdown